stormasm/spanish/log/log26.md

 ---

+a dónde va - where is he going a dónde vas - where are you going a dónde vamos a viajar - where are we going to travel a dónde vas este fin de semana - where are you going this weekend

+---

 - Tu vida sería mejor si - Seria mejor tu vida si - Would your life be better if
 - no estuvieras con - you were not with
 - Mejor is an adjective or adverb meaning "better", while mejora is a noun (or a verb form) meaning improvement or an upgrade